FAQ

 What’s the difference between states and animations?

 The features offered by the state and animation commands are rather similar.
-This documentation section is to help you choose when to use a particular command.
+This section is meant to help you choose which command to use.

-anim_block is used when you want to control the pacing of your game / cutscene, and ensure that an animation completes before further game commands are processed.
-As an example, if you had separate animations of someone walking up to a door and another showing them opening it, using anim_block to play the person walking animation would ensure they reached the door before it was opened.
+anim_block is used when you want to control the pacing of your game / cutscene and ensure that an animation completes before further game commands are processed.
+As an example, if you had separate animations of someone walking up to a door and another showing them opening it, using anim_block to play the walking animation would ensure they reached the door before being opened.

-set_state is like combining a “set global” command with an “anim” command.
-It retains a state which can be queried (e.g. checking if the door is in an unlocked or a locked state) and runs an animation (if an animation with the same name exists in this room).
+set_state is like combining a global variable with an anim command: It retains a state which can be queried (e.g. checking if the door is in an unlocked or a locked state) and runs an animation (if an animation with the same name exists in this room).
 State is preserved between rooms, meaning that if you set door 2’s state to “dooropen” and leave the room, when you come back, if you query the state of door 2, it will still return “dooropen”.

 ** Comment required here about whether state will play with “immediate” or not when you reenter a room - still under discussion

-** Comment required here once ESC script supports querying the current state of an ESCItem
+** Comment required here once ASHES supports querying the current state of an ESCItem

 How do I create a cutscene?

-A cutscene is a non-interactive part of the game where the player will watch part of the story unfold.
-This could be short, like seeing a sunrise through the bedroom window before you’re allowed to make the player wake up and move around, or long, telling the whole backstory of the game and its characters.
+A cutscene is a non-interactive part of a game where the player will watch part of the story unfold.
+It could be short, like seeing a sunrise through the bedroom window before you’re allowed to make the player wake up and move around, or long, telling the whole backstory of the game and its characters.

-In Escoria, the cutscene is created through Escoria script and just requires a series of commands to show graphics or animate sprites in your game world.
+In Escoria, the cutscene is created through an ASHES script and just requires a series of commands to show graphics or animate sprites in your game world.

-You can start your cutscene when your room appears by placing the commands as part of the :ready event. https://docs.escoria-framework.org/en/devel/scripting/z_esc_reference.html#ready-label
+You can start your cutscene when your room appears by placing the commands as part of the :ready event.
+(See here.)

 Alternatively, you can start your cutscene when the player walks through a trigger area or interacts with an object.
 For example, this script is attached to a “button” in the scene, and runs a cutscene when the button is “pushed”.